Bio Frank van Lingen

 Frank van Lingen is a technology strategist in the Corporate Strategic Innovation Group at Cisco Systems.

-Frank is involved in detecting and accelerating disruptions, and turn new ideas into business opportunities for Cisco, while empowering its customers to create and deliver more value as every country, city and company becomes more digitally enabled.
+Frank is involved in identifying key technology innovations, business and market disruptions, and transforming them into sustainable business opportunities, to position Cisco as the strategic partner for its customers, as every country, city and company becomes more digitally enabled.

 With over 15 years of experience in defense, data intensive science, and broadcasting including, several leadership positions, Frank has been involved in numerous technology management and strategy projects with a particular focus on areas such as data virtualization, analytics, big data, data science, multimedia, mobility, and distributed system design.